astralway/phrasecount/README.md

 --------------------------

-After all export transactions have run, the phrase counts in the Accumulo export table should be the same as those stored in the Accismus table.
+After all export transactions have run, the phrase counts in the Accumulo export table should be the same as those stored in the Fluo table.
 The following utility will iterate over the two and look for differernces.

 ```
-mvn exec:java -Dexec.mainClass=phrasecount.cmd.Compare -Dexec.args="accismus.properties data dataExport" -Dexec.classpathScope=test
+mvn exec:java -Dexec.mainClass=phrasecount.cmd.Compare -Dexec.args="fluo.properties data dataExport" -Dexec.classpathScope=test
 ```

 If this command prints nothing, then all is good.
 If things are not good, then